pjtunstall/filler/README.md

 ## Todo

 - Add image to README.
-- Allow negative cordinates, being careful to avoid out-of-bounds errors.
-- Allow pieces to be placed in such a way that at least their empty cells go off the right or bottom edge if that's allowed.
-  - Likewise nonempty cells if that's possible; check it.
 - Write tests.
 - Beat Terminator.
+  - Allow negative cordinates, being careful to avoid out-of-bounds errors?
+  - Allow pieces to be placed in such a way that at least their empty cells go off the right or bottom edge if that's allowed?
+    - Likewise nonempty cells if that's possible; check it.